PingleSlayer/ChessAnalysis/README.md

 ## To Do
 - Find optimal move tags and boundary conditions
 - Add tools for positional analysis, move analysis and game analysis

+##
+- Using stockfish as engine
+- Using python-chess library
+- Using openings from chess-openings reposotory